-'Nothing Immoral,' Or 'Deeply Disturbing'?
+'Nothing Immoral' Or 'Deeply Disturbing'?
 Republicans Split On Roy Moore Allegations

 The Post's report was based on interviews with 30 people.
 None of the four women approached the newspaper, the Post says; reporters reached out to them after hearing rumors of Moore's behavior in the '70s and '80s.

 The woman who described the assault at the age of 14 told her story consistently and was corroborated by friends and records, the Post says.
-She described meeting Moore at the courthouse, where he offered to watch her while her mother attending a custody hearing.
+She described meeting Moore, who was then an assistant district attorney, at the courthouse in Etowah County, Ala., where he offered to watch her while her mother attending a custody hearing.
 Days later he took her home and removed their clothes, she said, touching her over her underwear and placing her hand on his underwear-clad genitals.
+The age of consent in Alabama is 16.

 The other women say Moore pursued them at the ages of 16, 17 and 18.

 Moore denies the allegations.
 His campaign has described them as a Democratic attempt to undermine his bid for the Senate, ahead of the special election on Dec.
-12. (The Post said none of the four women has donated to or worked for Moore's opponent in his race, Doug Jones.)
+12. (The Post said none of the four women has donated to or worked for Moore's Democratic opponent in his race, Doug Jones.)

-That line of response has been picked up by many others.
-Alabama Secretary of State John Merrill told the Huffington Post the timing of the report was "odd," and Madison County GOP Chairman Sam Givhan told the outlet he's "obviously suspicious" of the story.

 Alabama Covington County GOP Chairman William Blocker tells me Democrats convinced these women to tell a fake story to damage Moore.— Daniel Dale (@ddale8) November 9, 2017